What are the Customer Lifecycle Marketing stages?

 - and why 65% of customers that leave your business, you did not need to lose.

-So, the lifecycle marketing model provides a simple framework you can use to design the strategic marketing plan that will help you focus on your customer lifecycle.
-Or journey through your business.
+So, the model provides a simple framework you can use to design the strategic marketing plan that will help you focus on your customer lifecycle stages.
+Or their journey and experience through your business.

-Once you implement the principles of Lifecycle Marketing into your business, it will help you
+Once you implement the principles into your business, it will help you

 - Attract more customers to your business